 Goldbach's Conjecture: If not already familiar, read this.
 All even numbers are

 predicated off of 2, and 2 is a prime, so all reduction of numbers predicated by 2 can

 be reduced to primes of the predication value, which in this case is 2 (so 2 primes).

-of those given properties.
+least one of those given properties.

 The way this looks for the existing conjecture: Every number factorable by 2, past 2,